OHBA-analysis/ohba_maxfilter/README.md

 python ohba_maxfilter.py input_files.txt /path/to/my/output/dir/ --autobad --movecomp --headpos
 ```

-Some options take addition arguments.
+Some options take additional arguments.
 Here we specify that temporal extension SSS should be applied with a 20 second data buffer (using `--tsss` and `-st 20`) and that two specific channels should be removed from the analysis (`--bads 1722 1723`).

 ```
 python ohba_maxfilter.py input_files.txt /path/to/my/output/dir/ --movecomp --headpos --tsss -st 20 -bads 1722 1723